Social contributions on capital income

 Timing note: the barème election for year N income is made on the return filed in spring of year N+1.
 You cannot change the election retroactively.
 This makes the annual review window (January to April) critical for households where the optimal choice may shift year-to-year with changes in household income, employment status, or available deductions.

-Frequently asked question — Can I elect the barème for dividends only and keep PFU on interest?
-No. The barème election under article 200 A of the CGI applies globally to ALL movable capital income for the year.
+Frequently asked question: can I elect the barème for dividends only and keep PFU on interest?
+No. The barème election under article 200 A of the French tax code (code général des impôts) applies globally to ALL movable capital income for the year.
 You cannot cherry-pick by income category.
-This restriction makes modelling the full picture before filing essential — a choice that saves tax on dividends may increase the cost on interest income, or vice versa.
+This restriction makes modelling the full picture before filing essential: a choice that saves tax on dividends may increase the cost on interest income, or vice versa.

 Frequently asked questions